neuralmagic/docs/docs/source/model-pages/nlp-bert.md

 # BERT: Sparsifying to Improve NLP Performance

-Neural Magic creates models and recipes that allow anyone to plug in their data and leverage SparseML’s recipe-driven approach on top of HuggingFace’s robust training pipelines for the popular BERT NLP network.
+Neural Magic creates models and recipes that allow anyone to plug in their data and leverage SparseML’s recipe-driven approach on top of Hugging Face’s robust training pipelines for the popular BERT NLP network.
 Sparsifying involves removing redundant information from neural networks using algorithms such as pruning and quantization, among others.
 This sparsification process results in faster inference and smaller file sizes for deployments.